x

 RELATED: Georgia State Election Board passes several rules, including one on hand-counts of vote totals

-Among the most contentious of the rules are two concerning the certification process, with a Fulton County judge hearing a challenge against them last week, and one providing for local precincts to hand count ballot totals to check against machine totals at the end of Election Day.
+Among the most contentious rules are two concerning the certification process, with a Fulton County judge hearing a challenge against them last week, and one providing for local precincts to hand count ballot totals to check against machine totals at the end of Election Day.

 RELATED: A judge considers whether to clarify 2 new Georgia election certification rules